The State of New Jersey currently utilizes the 2018 International Fire Code, New Jersey Edition for the enforcement of the fire code.

 Carbon Monoxide detectors must be in all dwellings, except those not containing fuel-burning appliances or do not have an attached garage (open parking structure is not an attached garage).

-Carbon Monoxide detectors may be battery powered or plug in type or hard-wired and installed on wall, ceiling or in accordance to manufacturer’s installation instructions.
+Carbon Monoxide detectors may be 10 year sealed battery powered or plug in type or hard-wired and installed on wall, ceiling or in accordance to manufacturer’s installation instructions.

 Fire Extinguisher Information: